YanzhaoW/cosmic_radiation/README.md

     * How to determine an optimal value for the threshold of the CFDs?
     * What is the width of the logical output of the CFD?
 - Coincidence verification
+     How to make sure there is no extra time delay difference introduced by cables?
     *Keywords*: cable length, T-piece
 - Setup and cable connections for the muon angular distribution measurement (**detailed**)
     * Modules and cable connections